Skip to content

 • Use the same certificate for both server authentication and WebClient SSL/TLS communication.

-Instructions on this can be found under Use your own security certificate.
+For instructions, see Use your own security certificate.

 Info

-After replacing the certificate, you must:
+After replacing the certificate, you must do the following:

-• Otherwise, delete the knownhosts.txt file from:
+• Otherwise, delete the knownhosts.txt file from the following locations:

-Client archive: \vdClientArchive\VD$A\Configuration\Local Server archive: \vdServerArchive\VD$A\Configuration\Local
+Client archive: \vdClientArchive\VD$A\Configuration\Local

-This step ensures clients can reconnect securely.
+This step ensures that clients can reconnect securely.

 Your IT department should be able to address any of these issues.